keboola/developers-docs/cli/commands/local/encrypt/index.md

 kbc e [flags]
 ```

-[Unencrypted secrets](/overview/encryption/#encrypting-data-with-api) are values of properties prefixed by `#` that were not encrypted
+[Unencrypted secrets](/overview/encryption/#encrypting-data-with-api) are values of properties prefixed by `#` that have not been encrypted
 yet.

 For example `{"#someSecretProperty": "secret value"}`